Recipe for contentment

 A small shop, a stack of lumber, the fragrance of wood in the air.

-I love wood above all other materials, and I love simplicity and quality.
-The few times I've wandered into furniture stores I've either had an allergic reaction to the shoddiness of manufacturing in evidence or just plain sticker shock, so in most cases I've opted to make my own stuff: simple but well made bookshelves, desks, end tables, bed platforms, and so on.
+I also appreciate quality.
+The few times I've wandered into furniture stores I've had either an allergic reaction to the shoddiness of manufacturing or just plain sticker shock, so in most cases I've opted to make my own stuff: simple but well made bookshelves, desks, end tables, bed platforms, and so on.

 On the other hand, tools are just tools

-It took them a really long time, but they were obviously practiced at their craft and could do things with their poor hand tools that I still struggle to accomplish with an indoor shop, a workbench, and quality power tools.
+It took them a really long time, but they were obviously practiced at their craft and could do things with their poor hand tools that I still struggle to accomplish with a shop, a workbench, and power tools.

-An interesting mix of tools
+An eclectic mix of tools

 Here's an older series of photos showing a lamp making project using these tools.

 In 1999, we purchased a beautiful piece of property that came with a house in need of remodeling.

 Having grown up with a hammer in my hand in a house that my father was remodeling, I already knew a lot of the necessary skills, but needed to get additional tools to work on our house and build our furniture, such as circular, table, and electric miter saws, bigger sanders, routers, and so on.